cdeck3r/SmartMeter/docs_site/content/post/10_raspi_software.md

 ### Scheduling

-An external timer switch powers-on the Raspberry Pi at pre-defined time.
-After the reboot the crontab runs the central control script [`smeter.sh`](https://github.com/cdeck3r/SmartMeter/blob/master/raspi/smeter.sh), which takes the pictures (`takepicture.sh`) and uploads them to Dropbox (`fileservice.sh`).
+An external timer switch powers-on the Raspberry Pi at a pre-defined time.
+After the reboot the cron scheduler runs the central control script [`smeter.sh`](https://github.com/cdeck3r/SmartMeter/blob/master/raspi/smeter.sh), which takes the pictures (`takepicture.sh`) and uploads them to Dropbox (`fileservice.sh`).
 At the end, the script shuts down the Raspberry Pi.
-At a later time, the external timer switch powers-off.
+At a later time the external timer switch powers-off.

 The timer switch has only 28 slots for defining on and off times.
 This is not sufficient for 15 min intervals per hour.
 We define a coarse-grained timer duty cycle of 50% within 1 hour, which consists of 30 min power-on duty and 30 min when the Raspberry is powered off.
 In the power-on duty time, the `smeter.sh` control script performs three measurement activities at 0, 15, 30 min after the start.
 This schedule achieves three 15 min intervals and leaves out one within a hour.
 The exact schedule deviates a bit from this description in order to give time management activities to take place before the external timer switch powers-off.
 The sleep delay after the cron scheduler starts gives time for the OS to bring the ressources online.
 The following figure depicts the schedule.